-2. Take an anti-histamine such as Benadryl.
-Many people I spoke to had severe itch that interfere sleep.
+2. Take an antihistamine such as Benadryl.
+Many people I spoke to had a severe itch that interferes with sleep.
 In those cases, anti-histamine drugs may help to ameliorate the severity of itch.

 3. Apply moisturizer ointments or creams.
-Although the effect of most creams, lotions and ointments are disappointing, it can help to rebuild the skin barriers in the long run and prevent worsening of itch.
-Also, consider trying Eczema Ointment - Natural Repair from Dr. Wang Herbal Skincare.
-The product has shown to reduce itchy within 5 minutes after application in a small clinical study.
+Although the effect of most creams, lotions, and ointments are disappointing, it can help to rebuild the skin barriers in the long run and prevent worsening of itch.
+Also, consider trying Herbal Rescue Balm, a natural herbal skincare moisturizer, from Dr. Wang Herbal Skincare.
+The product has shown to help soothe itchy sensation within 5 minutes after application in a small clinical study.

-We hope this information help you the next time you have the need to scratch and itch.
+We hope this information helps you the next time you have the need to scratch and itch.